tomsebastiantom/tomsebastiantom/README.md

 Diving deeper into Kubernetes and containerization technologies.

-## 👯 I’m looking to collaborate on

-Open-source projects, particularly those focused on React or Domain Driven Design.

-## 🤔 I’m looking for help with

-Learning more about microservices architecture.

 ## 💬 Ask me about

-Anything related to React, NodeJS, or Domain Driven Design.
+Anything related to React, Angualar, NodeJS, or Domain Driven Design.

 ## 📫 How to reach me